-One Friday afternoon my manager comes into my office and mentions that on Monday the Site Maintenance Director will be coming to the building to perform his one-on-one goal meeting.
+One Friday afternoon my manager comes into my office and mentions that on Monday the Site Maintenance Director will be coming to the building to do a meet and greet session.

-I was so stressed because even though I had made some great progress, I hadn’t formally documented anything.
-I ended up spending the entire weekend putting together a summary of all of my projects and included the potential value ($ impact).
-This was the highest-ranking Maintenance Leader for the entire division and as I’ve learned up until that point, you only have one shot to make a great first impression.
+I was terrified because even though I had made some great progress, I hadn’t formally documented anything.
+I spent the entire weekend putting together a summary of all of my projects and included the potential $ value.
+This was the highest-ranking Maintenance Leader for the entire division and as I’ve learned, you only have one shot to make a great first impression.

 Fast forward to Monday, the Director came into my office, and we made small talk for a few moments.
 He eventually asked me about the things that I was working on.
-I spoke about the first project in general terms but then quickly transitioned to a presentation.
-I prepared more than he had expected, and he was surprised that I actually developed a summary presentation of my projects and their associated value opportunity.
+I generally spoke about the first project but quickly transitioned to my presentation.
+I prepared more than he had expected, and he was surprised that I actually developed a detailed summary of my projects and their associated value opportunity.

 Needless to say, I KILLED it!

 I learned a valuable lesson that week, always be prepared to share your value.

 Ever since that experience I keep a portfolio of every project I’ve created value on.
 It’s easier to update it once every several months then it is to get caught off guard.